Sparse Higher Order \v{C}ech Filtrations: Background

-\subparagraph{Quadtreaps.} A \emph{quadtreap}~\cite{mount_park-2010socg-dynamic_approx_range} is a dynamic data structure for spherical range search.
+A \emph{quadtreap}~\cite{mount_park-2010socg-dynamic_approx_range} is a dynamic data structure for spherical range search in Euclidean space.
 We summarize its properties in a simplified form suitable for us: for a set $X$ of $n$ points in $\mathbb{R}^d$ (with $d$ constant), it can be built in $\mathcal{O}(n\log n)$ expected time.
-It supports deletions of points in $X$ in expected $\mathcal{O}(\log n)$ time.
+It supports insertions and deletions of points in $X$ in expected $\mathcal{O}(\log n)$ time.
 Moreover, given a query point $q$ and a radius $r$, it returns a list $S\subseteq X$ which is guaranteed to contain all points in $X$ of distance $\leq r$ from $q$, and is guaranteed not to contain any point in $X$ of distance $\geq 2r$ from $q$.
 The running time for such a query is $\mathcal{O}(\log n+|S|)$.